 He looked at me quizzically as if I should know.
 “For the death of her firstborn son, of course.”

-“Her son—you mean that ruthless hunter who murdered my three sons?”
+“Her son.
+You mean that ruthless hunter who murdered all three of my sons?”

-Thaddeus’ presence stiffened.
-He appeared to be perplexed by my news—even bothered.
+Thaddeus’ form stiffened.
+He appeared perplexed by my news—even bothered.
 Ultimately, he refused my allegation.
 “My brother did no such thing.”

 “He did.
 And without provocation.
 They were youngsters, Thaddeus, merely cubs!
 So I might ask you—where is my justice?
 How many lives should I demand for the loss of three sons?”